techacolyte42/public-relations/WilsonConnorResume.md

 * Prototyped dashboard using Ember.js and D3.js for display of data insights to customers in an attractive and comprehensible manner.
-  - Set up Flask RESTful server on AWS with SQlite backend for demo purposes
+  - Set up Flask RESTful server on AWS with SQLite backend for demo purposes
-* Analyzed advertising impression and click data with a smörgåsbord of tools
+* Analyzed advertising impression and click data with a smorgasbord of tools
   - Bash pipe and stream with Awk and Sed
   - Python with SciPy and Pandas
-  - SQlite (the unsung hero)
+  - SQLite (the unsung hero)
 * Wrote preliminary upgraded interface for AuriQ's ETL product using the Python argparse library